Terms and conditions

 13 Intangible rights

 13.2 Unless the Parties agree otherwise, each Party or that Party's licensors retain all rights to all technology and Intellectual Property Rights that may have belonged to that Party prior to the conclusion of the Agreement.
 The Supplier thus retains all Intellectual Property Rights associated with the Product(s).
-It is further agreed that all Intellectual Property Rights licensed by one Party to the other Party under the Agreement may not be transferred to a third party without the prior written consent of the Party that granted the license right.
+It is further agreed that all Intellectual Property Rights licensed by one Party to the other Party under the Agreement may not be transferred to a third party without the prior written consent of the Party that granted the licence.
 For the avoidance of doubt, it is added that the above does not affect the Buyer's acquisition of ownership of the Product(s) and consequently the Buyer's right to use and resell the Product(s) without restrictions.

 13.3 The Supplier retains all Intellectual Property Rights associated with the Product(s) developed under the Agreement, regardless of whether the development in question was created by the Supplier alone or by the Parties jointly.